What is storage and picking automation?

 Perhaps the most important distinction between the many kinds of order fulfillment systems is between goods-to-person and person-to-goods (also known as goods-to-man and man-to-goods).

 Person-to-goods systems, often done with paper, require operators to travel the warehouse floor hunting for item locations.
-But the industry has begun phasing out this manual picking method – fewer than 50% of distribution centers reported using this paper-based picking system in 2018.
+But the industry has begun phasing out this manual picking method – more than 55% of distribution centers reported using this paper-based picking system in 2021.

 Goods-to-person systems, in contrast, offer increased accuracy, speed, and safety, and decreased man-hours, by having automated robots retrieve items from storage and bring them to the operator at a picking station.